A place for every volunteer.

 Groundwork Training and Riding (Purple advanced badge)

 Prerequisites: Horse Handling 101/102 and Rhythm and Respect 101/102.
 After completion, ranch hands earn the right to groundwork (lunge) any level of horse.
+Cost for this level of training is a $10 donation.

 Round Pen 101 - learn successful lunging using pressure and release and joining up techniques.